code42/axiomatic/docs/adr/0001-enabling-configuration-repo-access.md

 * Good, because Axiomatic and dir2consul are freed of deploy key knowledge
 * Good, because Axiomatic and dir2consul do not need access to Vault
 * Good, because it leverages the Vault access that Nomad already has available
 * Bad, because Nomad currently can't do it.
 Nomad has to retrieve the deploy key before it attempts the git clone via the jobs 'artifact' stanza.
-Hashicorp is aware and already working on the issue [link???]()
+Hashicorp is aware and already working on the issue.
+Reference [Nomad Github Issues](#nomad-github-issues)

 ### A Team Member becomes the Service User